-When scuba diving in Costa Rica, Rocket Frog Divers has become your full service PADI Dive Shop in the Guancaste region of Costa Rica.
+When scuba diving in Costa Rica, Rocket Frog Divers has become your full service PADI Dive Shop in the Guanacaste region of Costa Rica.
 We have also recently become SDI accredited as well as NAUI accredited with an instructor who is qualified to certify you through these agencies.
-Located conveniently only minutes from Playa del Coco (Coco Beach), Rocket Frog Divers offers customers a high end diving option at great prices.
+Located conveniently only minutes from Playas del Coco (Coco Beach), Rocket Frog Divers offers customers a high end diving vacations at great prices.

 Rocket Frog Divers utilizes a purpose built dive boat that has only been in operation since late 2011.
 The dive boat we use is unlike any other in the area.
 It features two 300 HP V8 Yamaha 4 Stroke engines that allow us to visit our dive sites in a fraction of the time that it takes other dive companies.
 This proves especially worthwhile when you consider that some of the more popular dive sites in the region, the Bat Islands (Isle Murcileago) and the Catalinas Islands are several hour trips with other operators.
 Our boat, "The Pacific Express" can make the voyage to the Catalinas in less than half an hour.

-Another point that separates us from most dive shops is that you will have owners of the business, diving on the boat with you every day.
+Another point that separates us from most dive shops in Costa Rica is that you will have the owners of the business, diving on the boat with you every day.
 This ensures that you are getting the best possible service possible.
 Owners care about the experience their customers have and will work their hardest to ensure you have the best possible service on your dive trip.

 Please have a look through our site, view our dive gallery, and consider diving with us on your next Costa Rican vacation.